William A. Brooks: Early life and education

 Brooks was born on August 15, 1864, in Haverhill, Massachusetts.
 He began attending Phillips Exeter Academy at age 15 in 1880, and graduated in 1883.
-He played football there and was team captain in his final two years.
+He played football there and was team captain in 1886.
 He also participated in rowing and was mentioned in The Phillips Exeter Academy: A History as one of the players in the declining era of school boating who went on to "shine as college oarsmen."

 After graduating from Phillips Exeter, Brooks enrolled at Harvard College in 1883.
 "Gifted by nature for any sort of heavy work," he played football and rowing and served as "an immense help to both," according to the magazine Outing.
-He played on the freshman football team in 1883, and in the subsequent three seasons played on the varsity team.
+He played on the freshman football team in 1883 before moving to the varsity team.
 His position was center.

 Brooks became a very prominent Harvard student for his accomplishments in football and rowing, with one source writing that he "was one of the best known Harvard men of his time."
 He was elected second marshal at the school, which was the equivalent of vice class president.
 He was also active in several undergraduate matters.

 In 1886, Brooks became the captain of the Harvard football team.
 He "set to work in dead earnest" in the fall, and helped develop a team that "did wonders" and "was the first in years to do real credit to Harvard."
 They went 12–2, were unscored upon with the exception of the games against Princeton and Yale, and included among their wins was a 158–0 defeat of Phillips Exeter Academy, Brooks' former school, which was the largest win in football history by that point.
 They also defeated Wesleyan in a championship game by a score of 110–0, and had eight additional matches where they won by over 40 points.

 Brooks received much praise for his 1886 Harvard team, and was credited with "starting the ball a-rolling" at the school, according to Outing.
 They lost only two games, to Yale and Princeton, both considered national champions of the season.
 This Harvard team was said to have done the work of "raising Harvard's football and placing it among the best."
 Brooks was a member of the graduating class of 1887.

 Brooks was a member of the Delta Kappa Epsilon fraternity.
 He was also a member of the Harvard Hasty Pudding Club, Union, University, Athletic and Country Clubs, and was a founder and director of the "Varsity Club."
 He later was an officer for the Beta Theta Pi fraternity, serving as its president for a time.